Student Achievement

 Professional Licensure/Certification

-Graduates’ success in many professional fields, especially in healthcare and teacher education, requires licensure or certification to practice or enter the workforce; therefore, measuring students’ success in passing licensure and certification exams is a critical success indicator in developing a qualified workforce.
+Graduates’ success in many professional fields, especially in healthcare and teacher education, often requires licensure or certification to practice or enter the workforce; therefore, measuring students’ success in passing licensure and certification exams is a critical indicator of workforce development.

 Criterion